-A quality leather bag is the product of a centuries-old tradition performed by skilled artisans.
-As such, it deserves the utmost care.
-When asking how to care for a leather bag, your top 3 concerns ought to be properly cleaning, conditioning, and storing your bag.
+A quality leather bag is the product of centuries-old tradition performed by skilled artisans: so treat it right.
+No, you don’t have to baby your leather, but you may need to brush up on proper leather bag care.
+Your top 3 concerns ought to be cleaning, conditioning, and storing your bag.
 Here are a few tips we’ve learned along the way:

-Every other day, briskly sweep your leather bag with a soft, dry, or slightly damp cloth.
+Do a quick cleaning every other day, briskly sweeping your leather bag with a soft, dry, or slightly damp cloth.
 (Do not use too much water; leather takes time to dry.)

-Once or twice a year, remove dirt buildup by wiping down your leather bag with a cleaner made specifically for leather.
+Once or twice a year, do a more thorough cleaning to remove dirt buildup.
+Wipe down your leather bag with a cleaner made specifically for leather.
 Apply in a circular motion, and wipe off with a slightly damp cloth to avoid clogging the pores of the leather.

 Leather conditioner is like moisturizer for your leather bag.
 Without it, the leather will dry out over time.

 To prevent flaking and wrinkling, apply leather conditioner to a soft cloth and gently rub over entire bag.

 Depending on the dryness or humidity in your climate, apply conditioner at least twice a year, up to once a month or so, to keep your leather bag soft and supple.

 Stuff your leather handbag with bubble wrap or parchment paper (but not newspaper, as it will smear) to restore and hold its shape.

 Place your stuffed leather bag in its original dust bag, and then store in its original box, along with silica gel packets to avoid dampness.

 Air your leather bag once every two weeks to prevent mold growth.